 How to Configure VIM as an IDE for Python

 Python becomes more effective when used within scripts.
-Creating these scripts can be done through conventional GUI text editors or popular Python IDEs like PyCharm.
+Creating these scripts can be done through conventional GUI text editors or popular Python IDEs like PyCharm or Spyder.

 $ vim ~/.vimrc